 - Belgrade has a nice city centre with lots of nightlife.

 - Pretty landscape at Ohrid lake.

-- The beautiful Montenegrin sea coast, with its bays,
+- The beautiful Montenegrin sea coast, with its bays, beaches and

 - Sarajevo is nice.